 Frenectomy Surgery for Lip & Tongue Tie

-At Healthy Kids Nurtured by Nature, we specialise in providing gentle, effective frenectomy procedures for patients of all ages in North Mackay, QLD.
-Our expert team understands how restrictive lip and tongue ties can impact daily life and is dedicated to helping your family achieve optimal oral function.
+At Healthy Kids Nurtured by Nature, we provide frenectomy procedures for patients of all ages in North Mackay, QLD.
+Our experienced team understands how restrictive lip and tongue ties can impact daily life and is dedicated to helping your family address oral function concerns.

 What Is a Frenectomy?

-A frenectomy is a specialised surgical procedure that releases restrictive tissue connections in the mouth.
-This quick, minimally invasive treatment addresses:
+A frenectomy is a surgical procedure that releases restrictive tissue connections in the mouth.
+This treatment addresses:

 • Tongue Tie (Lingual Frenectomy): Releases the tissue (lingual frenulum) connecting the underside of the tongue to the floor of the mouth